 In addition to financial support, Feeding San Diego relies on contributions from national and local partnerships to source product.

-In order to supplement food donations and ensure a nutritious mix of product, FSD also purchases highly discounted foods through relationships with local vendors and partners.
+Purchased Product: In order to supplement food donations and ensure a nutritious mix of product, FSD also purchases highly discounted foods through relationships with local vendors and partners.
 All purchased product meets high nutritional standards developed and passed by the Nutrition Policy council and outlined in our Purchased Food Policy.

 Food Donations: Individuals, groups, manufacturers, farmers and retailers donate food directly to Feeding San Diego to help fight hunger in our community.